 How Japanese and Scandinavian Styles Work Together

-If you're familiar with Scandi design, you're sure to have come across the notion of "Hygge."
-This is the Scandinavian concept of coziness and homeyness in design, and has found increasing popularity in the U.S. over the past few years.
+If you're familiar with Scandi design, you're sure to have come across the notion of "hygge."
+This is the Scandinavian concept of coziness in design and has found increasing popularity in the U.S. over the past few years.
 Basically, your home should be your sanctuary and provide a feeling of comfort every time you walk in the front door.

 Now, fuse that idea with the Japanese notion of "wabi-sabi," or the idea that there is beauty in imperfection, and you create the design marriage that is Japandi.
 Japanese and Scandinavian design styles work so well together because they are both rooted in minimalism and comfort.
 The shared aesthetics of the two come together to create a style that is both easygoing and sophisticated.

 And where the two approaches diverge, their differences actually complement each other.
 Where Japanese interiors are sleek, Nordic ones are rustic.
 The richer (but still neutral) colors of Japanese design help to keep the stark, crisp palettes of Scandinavian homes from feeling clinical or cold.

 How Can I Decorate in Japandi Style?

-If you're a fan of minimalism and "Hygge," chances are that you have already started to experiment with Japandi style.
+If you're a fan of minimalism and hygge, chances are you have already started to experiment with Japandi style.
 To really play with this look, focus on natural materials such as unfinished woods or bamboo pieces that bring in the feeling of nature and simplistic beauty.
 Calas recommends using muted colors with hints of pale green or bringing plants and greenery into your home to give it a sense of outdoor living.

 Reducing clutter is also key to achieving the Japandi style.
 This design aesthetic focuses on clean lines and open spaces.
 But if you have an active household and struggle to find that minimalist look, Calas recommends trying "faux minimalism" with natural containers such as boxes and baskets, built-ins or folding screens to hide excess stuff and keep your space feeling clutter-free.